zalando-incubator/stackset-controller/docs/howtos.md

 average: 1k
 ```

-If the [kube-aws-ingress-controller](https://github.com/zalando-incubator/kube-ingress-aws-controller) is used in
+If Skipper is used for [ingress](https://opensource.zalando.com/skipper/kubernetes/ingress-usage/) in
 the cluster then scaling can also be done based on the requests received by the stack.
 The following autoscaler
 metric specifies that the number of requests per pod should not be more 30.